zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 ![](media/cc03cc86d7e3d8146a3d799b52583a83.jpg)

->   One you click on **Resize**, a job will be submitted to resize instance.
-In
->   few minutes instance resize is completed.

->   Expand **Resource Usage** section on PDB Home page.
-This shows now new
+16. One you click on **Resize**, a job will be submitted to resize instance.
+In few minutes instance resize is completed.
+Expand **Resource Usage** section on PDB Home page.
+This shows now new resource usage limits.

->   resource usage limits.
+>
 ![](media/64a8954df11d2e688a930fd92ae38cd8.jpg)

-1. Delete the DB Instance:

-    1. Go to the Database Cloud Services Home page by clicking on **Database Cloud Service Portal link**
+17. Next delete the database Instance: Go to the Database Cloud Services Home page by clicking on **Database Cloud Service Portal link**

 ![](media/a24b112c579e1df59bb4919a0bbe2b67.jpg)

-1. Click on the action menu for new PDB and delete this instance.
+18. Click on the action menu for new PDB and delete this instance.

 ![](media/877bc45ab2f0ab8acd7ea6507baee575.jpg)

->   While deleting instance you can preserve a backup of the instance and create
->   a new instance using this backup.

->   To store backup of this instance, select check-box: **Preserve a backup of
+19. While deleting instance you can preserve a backup of the instance and create a new instance using this backup.
+To store backup of this instance, select check-box: **Preserve a backup of this instance**
->   this instance**

 ![](media/2840b2e0869edc22af3245e98dba13eb.jpg)

->   Click OK.
+20. Click OK.
 You will see confirmation to delete the instance.

 ![](media/2b44dd4c41f594cddd9adc74dd193297.jpg)